 In 2006, through grants from the Texas Historical Commission and others, the church was stabilized and part of the left front tower was rebuilt.
 However, due to funding shortages, the project was abandoned and the church was, once again, left to the forces of nature.

-And here's my photograph from today to prove it.
+And here's my photograph from today.

 A few miles before Candelaria the land on the south side of the road was flooded for miles, creating a seasonal wetlands.

 Candelaria is a quaint little Mexican village, seemingly suspended in time and space...a mosaic of trailers and adobes, with no stores or businesses, unless you count the tiny church there.
 As the Texas Monthly author, Joe Patoski, wrote in 1997, "Mexico is just across the river, but notions like borders and sovereignty have little meaning here.
 This is as remote as a town on a highway can get."
 Nothing has changed in the nearly 20 years since then.
 Here's the historical "oxbow" just outside town.